-In the three months to the beginning of March, lenders reported that their total funding volumes had been largely unchanged.
-Volumes of retail deposits had increased, while volumes of 'other' funding had been broadly flat.
-Lenders expected total funding volumes to decrease in 2014 Q2.
-Spreads - relative to appropriate reference rates - on retail funding fell significantly in Q1, but were not expected to fall further over the coming quarter.
-Lenders also reported a significant fall in 'other' funding spreads over the past quarter, with a further significant fall expected in Q2.
-Lenders reported that their total capital levels were broadly unchanged in Q1, but were expected to rise significantly in Q2.
-Lenders reported that the internal price charged to business units to fund the flow of new loans (the 'transfer price') fell significantly in Q1, reflecting falls in retail and wholesale funding spreads, which had more than offset an increase in reference rates.
-The transfer price was expected to fall further over the next three months.
+In the three months to the end of May, lenders reported that their total funding volumes had been largely unchanged.
+Volumes of retail deposits had increased significantly, but lenders reported a significant decrease in volumes of 'other' funding, which includes wholesale debt issuance.
+Lenders expected total funding volumes to increase slightly in 2014 Q3, driven by further significant increases in retail deposits.
+Spreads - relative to appropriate reference rates - on retail funding were broadly unchanged in Q2, but were expected to tighten again over the coming quarter.
+Lenders reported a fall in 'other' funding spreads over the past quarter, with a further slight fall expected in Q3.
+Lenders reported that the internal price charged to business units to fund the flow of new loans (the 'transfer price') fell slightly in 2014 Q2, partly reflecting those falls in wholesale funding spreads, which had more than offset a significant increase in reference rates on the quarter.
+The 'transfer price' was expected to be broadly unchanged over the next three months.
+Lenders reported that their total capital levels increased significantly in Q2, and were expected to rise significantly further in Q3.

-- (a) Net percentage balances are calculated by weighting together the responses of those lenders who answered the question.
+(a) Net percentage balances are calculated by weighting together the responses of those lenders who answered the question.
 The blue bars show the responses over the previous three months.
-The red diamonds show the expectations over the next three months Expectations balances have been moved forward one quarter so that they can be compared - with the actual outturns in the following quarter. (b) Question: 'How have funding volumes changed?'. (c) A positive balance indicates an increase in funding volumes.
+The red diamonds show the expectations over the next three months.
+Expectations balances have been moved forward one quarter so that they can be compared with the actual outturns in the following quarter. (b) Question: 'How have funding volumes changed?'.

+(c) A positive balance indicates an increase in funding volumes.